cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --loop-unrolling LEVEL
                          sets the optimization level of unrolling loops with a fixed number of iterations --function-inlining LEVEL
-                         sets the optimization level of inlining stackless function calls --array-optimization LEVEL
+                         sets the optimization level of inlining functions or function calls --array-optimization LEVEL
                          sets the optimization level of finding optimal array-access implementation for internal arrays --case-switching LEVEL